akai-z/docker-varnish/README.md

 In most cases,
 A custom VCL file should be used with this Docker image.
-(Instead of using the default one provided by the image)
+(Instead of using the default one provided by the image.)

 That could be done by using
 the `-v` or the `--volume` flag in `docker run` command.
-(The same applies to Docker Compose)
+(The same applies to Docker Compose.)

-For more details, check the following link:
+For more details about volumes in Docker, check the following link:
 https://docs.docker.com/storage/volumes/

 The file name in the second field of flag `-v`